 Instead, show empathy.
 They need you to listen to how they feel and understand those feelings.

 Depending on their health and abilities, this might mean different things.
-Present different options of care offered in North Tuscon, and Marana, AZ.
+Present different options of care offered in Rankin County, and Brandon, MS.

 Some senior living facilities offer independent living.
 This puts them into a private housing arrangement nearby other seniors but keeps certain types of assistance available.
 This option works best for seniors who can manage most daily tasks on their own and do not require intensive medical care.